arlohb/dotfiles/README.md

 Start off with Debian XFCE or somethings similar.
 This is so network, lightdm, and other stuff is already setup for us.
 Someone more intelligent could do this from base Debian.

+To start random scripts that run in the background I'm currently using pm2.
+Systemd would probably be a better fit.

 ```bash

 # Turn off the horrific beeps